kyiv-districts-guide

 kyiv-city-guide-map

 Kyiv city has ten districts in total, three of which are located on the left bank of the Dnipro river and seven on the right bank.
 The Dnipro river divides the Ukrainian capital into two distinct parts: the hilly right bank and the flat left bank.
-The city’s two parts are connected by seven bridges spanning the Dnipro.
+Seven bridges span the Dnipro, linking both sides, but it’s the Kyiv Metro that truly serves as the backbone of the city’s public transportation system, seamlessly connecting districts across this sprawling capital.

 The administrative areas of Kyiv were formed in 1960.
 The ten administrative areas are Darnytskyi, Desnianskyi, Dniprovskyi, Holosiivskyi, Obolonskyi, Pecherskyi, Podilskyi, Shevchenkivskyi, Solomianskyi, and Sviatoshynskyi.